-One of the reasons why your dogs yawn so much is because yawning is a calming signal that dogs give other dogs and people to communicate that they would like to avoid any conflict.
+One of the reasons your dogs yawn so much is that yawning is a calming signal that dogs give other dogs and people to communicate that they would like to avoid any conflict.
 This is sometimes coupled with licking their lips, which sends the same signal.

 Situations and strangers can make your pup uncomfortable.
 Your puppy yawning might be him indicating that he wants you to back away and give him some space.
 If your dog howls while he yawns, it is likely that he is feeling excited to be doing or about to do a particular activity like playing fetch or going out for a walk.

 Dogs howl when they are stimulated by high-pitched sounds like sirens and loud music or respond to other dogs’ howling.
 When they howl, they acknowledge that they hear the sound and want to join in on the action.

 Dogs express joy by howling.
 Every time your dog howls don’t mean that he is sad, despite how it may sound to your ears.
 Your dog may tilt her noses up and howl when she sees her best pal while at her favorite dog park or to announce the arrival of their owner or a friend that she really likes.